johnyorke/blog/_posts/2020-07-04-applying-design-principles.markdown

 ## Summary

-The best companies recognise that “creatives” are essentially engineers and that engineers are inherently creative.
+The best product teams recognise that “creatives” are essentially engineers and that engineers are inherently creative.
 A lot of the learnings from the alternative discipline can often be applied to what you do.

 [Abstract](www.abstract.com) is a good example of the opposite to this article, in that it takes something that works well in software development (version control and a peer review process) and applies it to the visual design process.